malramsay64/phd-thesis/05_Crystal_Melting/results.md

 is there something interesting occurring, or is it the dynamics slowing down.

-In the crystallisation of the Lewis--Wahnström model [@Pedersen2011] the structural relaxation time $\tau_S$ is used as the characteristic timescale.
+The crystallisation of the Lewis--Wahnström model [@Pedersen2011] uses the structural relaxation time $\tau_S$ as the characteristic timescale.
-However as discussed in @sec:coupling_of_translational_and_rotational_motion there is a breakdown in the Stokes--Einstein--Debye relations meaning there are different temperature dependences for each of the relaxation times.
+As discussed in @sec:coupling_of_translational_and_rotational_motion the Trimer model has a breakdown in the Stokes--Einstein--Debye relations meaning there are different temperature dependences for the structural, rotational, and diffusive relaxation times.
 Crystallisation is dominated by short range motions, particles translating to the nearest crystal site or rotating to match orientation with the rest of the particles.
-This means that although the short timescale relaxation times of the structural relaxation $\tau_S$ and rotational relaxation $\tau_R$ are dominated by jump dynamics, their timescale best represents crystallisation.
+This means that although the short timescale relaxation times of the structural relaxation $\tau_S$ and rotational relaxation $\tau_R$ are dominated by jump dynamics, their timescale best represents the process of crystallisation.
-A further concern is the breakdown in the scaling of the Stokes--Einstein--Debye relations, with the rotations getting slower at a faster rate compared to the dynamics. [@fig:trans_rot_trimer]
-The additional slowdown of the rotations is further reasoning for being the characteristic timescale of melting.

 When comparing the timescales of the Lewis--Wahnström model (LW) to that of the trimer, (@tbl:relaxation_timescales) there is a noticeable difference in the ratio of the rotational and structural relaxations.
-The timescale of rotations in the LW model is not significant compared to the structural relaxation, while for the Trimer model, rotations have a longer timescale than the structural relaxation.
+The LW model has a rotational relaxation time about half of the structural relaxation time, while the Trimer has a structural relaxation about half of the rotational relaxation.
-A further reason for the choice of rotations is from watching the melting of the crystals in @sec:polymorphic_stability the motions that result in melting are the rotations.
+For the Trimer, the rotational motion is the limiting contributor to the relaxations so it makes sense to use that as characteristic timescale.

-Model                  | $\tau_S$    | $\tau_R$
+Model                  | $\tau_S$ (s)   | $\tau_R$ (s)
 ------                 |----------   |---------
 LW [@Pedersen2011]     | \num{2e-8}  | \num{8.7e-9}
-Trimer [@sec:dynamics] | \num{1.4e5} | \num{3.5e5}
+Trimer [@sec:dynamics] | \num{2.3e-7} | \num{5.6e-7}

 Table: Comparison of the structural and rotational relaxation times of the Lewis--Wahnström (LW) and Trimer molecules.
-The values for the LW model are given in units of seconds, while the Trimer values are in reduced Lennard--Jones time units. {tbl:relaxation_timescales}
+The values for the Lewis--Wahnström model and are for a simulation with a density of \SI{1.135}{\gram\per\mili\liter}
+and at \SI{375}{\kelvin}, well below the melting point of 816 K.
+The value for the Trimer are at a pressure of \num{1.00}
+and temperature of \num{0.36} which is the melting point.
+The real units are to model ortho-terphenyl as presented in @Pedersen2011. {tbl:relaxation_timescales}

+The timescales presented in @tbl:relaxation_timescales are at very different temperature ranges since that is the data available in publications.
+However the significantly longer relaxation timescales even when the trimer is at the melting point do help explaining the lack of crystallisation, the timescales are beyond the limit of computational simulations.
+@Pedersen2011a documents the diffusive timescale at the melting point of the Lewis--Wahnström model, allowing for a comparison of the dynamics at the melting point.
+The Lewis--Wahnström model has a melting point diffusion constant of \num{3e-2} in reduced Lennard--Jones units, while for the Trimer this of \num{1.2e-5}, 2000 times slower.

 ## Characteristic Temperatures